Counsel at Skadden, Arps, Slate, Meagher & Flom LLP

 Marianne C. Yang

-A former staff attorney and project director at IDP and a past Advisory Council member of the Defending Immigrants Partnership, advisory board member Marianne Yang supervises and spearheads the strategic development of the Immigration Unit at Brooklyn Defender Services.
+A former staff attorney and project director at IDP and a past Advisory Council member of the Defending Immigrants Partnership, advisory board member Marianne is a co-director of the Immigrant Justice Project at the Center for Appellate Litigation.
 Born in Panama to Korean parents, Marianne immigrated to the United States at age four and grew up in the Bronx.
 She received her AB magna cum laude in American History and Literature from Harvard College and her JD from New York University School of Law, where she served on its Law Review as Articles Editor.
-Before joining BDS, Marianne taught U.S. law in Mexico City and consulted for foundations and community-based organizations that advance immigrant rights.
+Prior to joining CAL, Marianne was the Director of the Immigration Practice at the Brooklyn Defender Services and taught U.S. law in Mexico City and consulted for foundations and community-based organizations that advance immigrant rights.

 Peter L. Markowitz